-- a.
-Competitions and clubs are required to use BROE to manage their entries. - Competition entrants are advised to make it clear in the BROE comments field if any doubling up is being sought i.e. notification if any individual or crew is entered in more than one event at the competition. - There is no compulsion on the competition to accommodate any request for a doubling up entry.
-Where a club is entering a number of crews for the same competition, especially where there are complications of doubling up or shared boats or coxes, it would be helpful if the club would inform the competition listing the events entered and highlighting the doubling up, if any, being sought. - b.
+a.
+Competitions and clubs are required to use BROE to manage their entries.

+Competition entrants are advised to make it clear in the BROE comments field if any doubling up is being sought (see Appendix A, 9n).

+There is no compulsion on the competition to accommodate any request for a doubling up entry.
+Where a club is entering a number of crews for the same competition, especially where there are complications of doubling up or shared boats or coxes, it would be helpful if the club would inform the competition listing the events entered and highlighting the doubling up, if any, being sought.

+- b.
 Adaptive Event Entries: No entry shall be accepted for an Adaptive event unless the rower concerned has been grouped in accordance with the British Rowing Adaptive grouping procedures or holds a British Rowing Sport Class. - c.
 Para-Rowing Event Entries: No entry shall be accepted for a Para-Rowing event unless the rower concerned has been classified in accordance with the British Rowing classification procedures.